MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 `[SuppressMessage("Microsoft.Design", "CA1039")]`

-For maintainability reasons, omitting the rule name isn't recommended.
+For maintainability reasons, omitting the rule name is not recommended.

 ### Suppress selective violations within a method body

 Suppression attributes can be applied to a method, but cannot be embedded within a method body.
 All violations of a particular rule are suppressed if you add the <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute to the method.

 In some cases, you might want to suppress a particular instance of the violation.
-Consider the example where future code isn't automatically exempt from the code analysis rule.
+Consider the example where future code is not automatically exempt from the code analysis rule.
 Certain code analysis rules allow you to suppress a particular instance of the violation by using the `MessageId` property of the <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute.
 In general, legacy rules for violations on a particular symbol (a local variable or parameter) respect the `MessageId` property.
 [CA1500:VariableNamesShouldNotMatchFieldNames](../code-quality/ca1500.md) is an example of such a rule.
-However, legacy rules for violations on executable code (non-symbol) don't respect the `MessageId` property.
-Additionally, .NET Compiler Platform ("Roslyn") analyzers don't respect the `MessageId` property.
+However, legacy rules for violations on executable code (non-symbol) do not respect the `MessageId` property.
+Additionally, .NET Compiler Platform ("Roslyn") analyzers do not respect the `MessageId` property.

 To suppress a particular symbol violation of a rule, specify the symbol name for the `MessageId` property of the <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute.
 The following example shows code with two violations of [CA1500:VariableNamesShouldNotMatchFieldNames](../code-quality/ca1500.md)&mdash;one for the `name` variable and one for the `age` variable.
 Only the violation for the `age` symbol is suppressed.